julius-speech/dictation-kit/README.md

 ## Version

-The latest version is 4.4, based on Julius-4.4.2.
+The latest version is 4.5, based on Julius-4.5.
 Three setting are provided:

 - *-gmm.sh: GMM-HMM
-- *-dnn.sh: DNN-HMM (Julius only, CPU(SIMD))
+- *-dnn.sh: DNN-HMM (Julius only, CPU (SIMD))
 - *-dnncli.sh: DNN-HMM (Julius + python, GPU capable)

 ## How to run

 1. Prepare an audio input on your PC: plug-in your microphone etc.
 2. Execute one of the "run-\*.sh" or "run-\*.bat" script which is suitable for your environment.
 3. If it seems not working, first check your audio volume and noise.
 Adequate volume and low noise is ideal.
 Second, test device parameters.
-It tries to capture audio as 16kHz 16bit monoral.
+It tries to capture audio as 16kHz 16bit monaural.

 ## About models

 This package contains executables of Julius, Japanese acoustic models (AM) and Japanese language models (LM).
 The AMs are speaker-independent triphone DNN/GMM HMMs trained from JNAS.
 It also has regression tree classes that is required for speaker adaptation by HTK.
 The LMs are 60k-word N-gram language models trained by BCCWJ corpus.

+## Documents

+See [Julius GitHub page](https://github.com/julius-speech/julius) for full documentation of Julius.

-## Other information
+## History

-More documents are available within the toolkit in Japanese.

-For more information about Julius, see the Julius page.
+v4.5

+- Update to Julius-4.5
+- Updated speech detection parameters from `-lv 1500` to `-lv 500 -fvad 3` at main.jconf
+- Set number of threads for DNN to 2 at julius.dnnconf

+v4.4

+- Update to Julius-4.4.1
+- Support stand-alone DNN-HMM, built-in Intel AVX/FMA instruction set
+- No more support for x86 (32-bit)
+- GMM/DNN acoustic models trained by JNAS and CSJ.

+v4.3.1

+- Update to Julius-4.3.1
+- Support server-client based DNN-HMM
+- GMM/DNN acoustic models trained by JNAS.
+- Language model trained by BCCWJ corpus.